OML HOME • Affiliates • Classifieds • Legislative News • Bulletin • Publications • About OML

 A magistrate- (a licensed attorney who has practiced for the past 3 years in Ohio) must have this initial training before hearing court (per the Ohio Supreme Court).

-The Ohio Municipal League will be conducting two 6-hour initial GENERAL and two 6-hour initial OVI courses listed below.
-A map and registration form enclosed.
+This year the Ohio Municipal League will be conducting 1 6-hour initial GENERAL and 1 6-hour initial OVI courses listed below.
 Registration begins at 8:30 a.m.
 Course hours are 9 a.m. until 4 p.m.

 Both will be hosted at the Columbus Bar Association 175 So.
 3rd St., 11th Floor, Columbus

 The following are 2 of the nearest hotels (walking distance) if you need to make reservations:

 Holiday Inn, 175 East Town Street, Columbus 1-888-890-0242